 The Company is exposed to debt securities price risk.
 This arises from the investments held by the Company through offshore fund managers and are classified as financial assurance fund at fair value in the statement of financial position.
 The investment manager does not use derivative financial instruments to reduce risk in the currency market and to increase or decrease the Company's exposure to particular markets.
-A 5% change in market price results in US\$1 million net impact to the fund balance.
+A 5% change in market price may result in up to US\$12.7 million net impact to the fund balance (2020: US\$12.8 million).